 I have also made these with both drinking chocolate and cocoa powder.
 The cocoa makes for a darker chocolate taste, drinking chocolate is sweeter.
 I’ll leave it up to you to choose whichever option you’d prefer.

-1 packet of marshmallows (you won’t need them all) or marshmallow fluff
+- 1 packet marshmallows (you won't need them all)

 - If you want to try this recipe with the marshmallow fluff, then make sure you place spoonfuls in the freezer the night before you want to make these.
 Otherwise, just use regular marshmallows.